North Thurston High School: Facility

-History

 On April 27, 2015, a 16-year-old male student at the school fired twice in the crowded high school commons before a teacher, who was a military veteran, grabbed him.
 The Lacey police officer on duty at the school had not been able to fire because students were in his line of fire and the teacher reached the shooter before the officer thought he could get a clear shot at the shooter.
 The shooter said he never wanted to hurt any students, but fired his gun only to get the school resource officer to him.